gunsugunaydin/FullStack-Photo-Album-Application/README.md

 - [mantis-free-react-admin-template](https://github.com/codedthemes/mantis-free-react-admin-template)

 ## How to Run
+# Backend Setup
+Follow the instructions in the [**Photo Album Management API**](https://github.com/gunsugunaydin/Photo-Album-Management-API) repository to set up the backend.

+# Frontend Setup
 1. Clone the repository.
 2. Navigate into the project directory.
 3. Install dependencies: `npm install --force` (if you encounter an error indicating that `react-scripts` is not recognized, run `npm install react-scripts --save` as well).
 4. Start the development server: `npm start`.

    The application will run on `http://localhost:3000` by default.

-5. **Ensure the backend service is running concurrently for the application to function correctly.** For detailed instructions on running the backend, please refer to [this repository](https://github.com/gunsugunaydin/Photo-Album-Management-API).

 ## Backend Updates